On the faces of the tensor cone of symmetrizable Kac-Moody lie algebras: Introduction

-has codimension $\sharp (\Delta\setminus \Delta(P))$ in $\Gamma(\lg)$, where $\Delta(P) \subset \Delta$ is the set of simple roots of the Levi subgroup $L$ of $P$. \end{thm}
+has codimension~$\sharp (\Delta\backslash \Delta(P))$ in~$\Gamma(\lg)$, where $\Delta(P) \subset \Delta$~is the set of simple roots of the Levi subgroup~$L$ of~$P$. \end{thm}

-Let $\cone$ denote the cone determined by the inequalities in Conjecture~\ref{conj}.
-For $P$ maximal, Theorem~\ref{th:codimface} implies that if one removes any of the inequalities~$I^P_{(w_1, w_2,v)}$, the cone thus obtained is strictly bigger than $\cone$.
+Let~$\cone$ denote the cone determined by the inequalities in Conjecture~\ref{conj}.
+For~$P$ maximal, Theorem~\ref{th:codimface} implies that if one removes any of the inequalities~$I^P_{(w_1, w_2,v)}$, the cone thus obtained is strictly larger than~$\cone$.

-Theorem~\ref{th:codimface} implies that $\cone$ is locally polyhedral.
-This property of $\cone$ plays an important role in the inductive proof of Theorem~\ref{thm0.1} from \cite{R:KM1}.
+Theorem~\ref{th:codimface} implies that~$\cone$~is locally polyhedral.
+This property of~$\cone$ plays an important role in the inductive proof of Theorem~1 from \cite{R:KM1}.
 (Note that in \cite{R:KM1}, the local polyhedrality is proved in a totally different way.)
-As a consequence, one can hopefully think about Theorem~\ref{th:codimface} as a first step towards a proof of Conjecture~\ref{conj}. \\
+As a consequence, one can hopefully think about Theorem~\ref{th:codimface} as a first step towards a proof of Conjecture~\ref{conj}.